-Our response to a petition will depend on what a petition asks for and how many people have signed it, but may include one or more of the following:
+The Council's response to a petition will depend on what the petition asks for and how many people have signed it, but the response may include one or more of the following:

-- taking the action requested in the petition
+- Taking the action requested in the petition

-- considering the petition at a council meeting
+- Considering the petition at a Council meeting

-- holding an inquiry into the matter
+- Holding an enquiry into the matter

-- undertaking research into the matter
+- Undertaking research into the matter

-- holding a public meeting
+- Holding a public meeting

-- holding a consultation
+- Holding a consultation

-- holding a meeting with petitioners
+- Holding a meeting with petitioners

-- referring the petition for consideration by the relevant overview and scrutiny committee
+- Referring the petition for consideration by the relevant scrutiny committee

-- calling a referendum
+- Calling a referendum

-- writing to the petition organiser setting out our views about the request in the petition
+- Writing to the petition organiser setting out the Council's views about a request contained in the petition

-Overview and scrutiny committees are committees of councillors who are responsible for scrutinising the work of the council - in other words, the overview and scrutiny committee has the power to hold the council's decision makers to account.
+Scrutiny committees are committees of councillors who are responsible for scrutinising the work of the Council.
+In other words, the relevant scrutiny committee has the power to hold the Council's decision makers to account.

-In addition to these steps, the council will consider all the specific actions it can potentially take on the issues highlighted in a petition.
+In addition to the above steps, the Council will consider all the specific actions it can potentially take on the issues highlighted in a petition.

-If your petition is about something over which the council has no direct control (for example the local railway or hospital) we will consider making representations on behalf of the community to the relevant body.
-The council works with a large number of local partners and where possible will work with these partners to respond to your petition.
-If we are not able to do this for any reason (for example, if what the petition calls for conflicts with council policy), then we will set out the reasons for this to you.
-You can find more information on the services for which the council is responsible on the "About Us" page of our website.
+If a petition is about something over which the Council has no direct control (for example a local railway or hospital), the Council will consider making representations on behalf of the community to the relevant body.
+The Council works with a number of partner organisations and if possible will work with them in order to be able to respond.
+If the Council is not able to do this for any reason (for example, if what the petition calls for conflicts with Council policy), then we will explain the reasons for this.
+You can find more information on the services for which the Council is responsible on the website.

-If your petition is about something that a different council is responsible for we will give consideration to what the best method is for responding to it.
+If your petition is something that a different council is responsible for, we will give consideration as to what is the best method for responding to it.
 This might consist of simply forwarding the petition to the other council, but could involve other steps.
-In any event we will always notify you of the action we have taken.
+In any event, we will always notify you of the action we have taken.